Your physical well-being isn’t the only thing at stake when you go to the hospital. So, too, is your financial health.

-If you find yourself in this situation, it’s critical to understand that health care providers themselves usually do not report unpaid bills to the credit bureaus – collection agencies do.
-After a certain period of time, most health care providers turn unpaid debt over to a collection agency, and it’s the agency that in turn reports the debt to the credit bureaus should it remain unpaid.
+If you find yourself in this situation, it’s critical to understand that most health care providers turn unpaid debt over to a collection agency, and it’s the agency that in turn reports the debt to the credit bureaus should it remain unpaid.

 The key then is to be proactive about working out an arrangement with your health care provider before the debt is ever sent to a collection agency.
 And make no mistake – most providers are more than happy to work with you, according to Howard Dvorkin, CPA and chairman of Debt.com.

-If you receive a bill you can’t afford to pay in its entirety, you should immediately call your provider and negotiate, says Haney.
+If you receive a bill you can’t afford to pay in its entirety, you should immediately call your provider and negotiate.

-“Most providers, if the bill is large, will recognize there’s a good chance you don’t have the money to pay it off all at once, and most of the time, they’ll work with you,” he says.
+“Most providers, if the bill is large, will recognize there’s a good chance you don’t have the money to pay it off all at once, and most of the time, they’ll work with you,” Dvorkin said.
 “But you have to be proactive about it.
 Don’t just hope it will go away.
-Call them immediately, explain your situation, and ask for a payment plan.”
+Call them immediately, explain your situation and ask for a payment plan.”

 If the bill you’re struggling with is from a hospital, you may also have the option to apply for financial aid, according to Thomas Nitzsche, a financial educator with Clearpoint Credit Counseling Solutions, a personal finance counseling firm.

-“Most hospitals are required to offer financial aid,” says Nitzsche.
+“Most hospitals are required to offer financial aid,” Nitzsche said.
 “They’ll look at your financials to determine your need, and even if you’re denied, just the act of applying usually extends the window within which you have to pay that bill.”

-In the event that your debt is passed along to a collection agency, all is not immediately lost, says Sykstus.
+In the event that your debt is passed along to a collection agency, all is not immediately lost, Sykstus said.

-“You can usually negotiate with the collection agency the same as you would with the provider,” he says.
-“Tell them you’ll work out a payment plan and that in return you’re asking them to not report it.”
+“You can usually negotiate with the collection agency the same as you would with the provider,” he said.
+“Tell them you’ll work out a payment plan and that, in return, you’re asking them to not report it.”